metatensor/metatensor/docs/src/core/reference/c/tensor.rst

 - :c:func:`mts_tensormap_set_info`: set or update the info value associated with a key for a tensor map
 - :c:func:`mts_tensormap_get_info`: get the info value associated with a key for a tensor map
 - :c:func:`mts_tensormap_info_keys`: get all the keys defined in the info of a tensor map
+- :c:func:`mts_tensormap_device`: get the device of all blocks in a tensor map
+- :c:func:`mts_tensormap_dtype`: get the data type of all blocks in a tensor map

 --------------------------------------------------------------------------------